trulacorsaut/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.

 This quote reminds us that while efficiency is crucial in programming, optimizing code too early without a clear understanding of where bottlenecks actually lie can lead to unnecessary complexity and potential bugs.
 It suggests that programmers should focus first on writing clear, maintainable code, identify performance issues through profiling and analysis, and only then optimize where it truly makes a significant difference.

+# 2024-01-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clean, simple, and maintainable code.
+Avoid unnecessary complexity as it often leads to bugs and harder debugging.
+Remember that you write code for humans to read and machines to execute; clarity should be a top priority."

+This quote encapsulates the essence of good programming practice.
+It encourages developers to aim for simplicity in design, logic, and implementation, which not only enhances readability but also eases collaboration, testing, and future maintenance.
+Complexity might seem impressive at first, but over time, simplicity proves to be the cornerstone of robust and scalable software systems.